42 (Doctor Who)

 "42" is the seventh episode of the third series of British science fiction television series Doctor Who.
 It was first broadcast on BBC One on 19 May 2007.
-It was the first episode written by Chris Chibnall, the showrunner and lead writer of Doctor Who from the 11th series to the 2022 specials.
+It was the first episode written by Chris Chibnall, the showrunner and lead writer of Doctor Who from series 11 to the 2022 specials.

-In the episode, the cargo spaceship SS Pentallian is on a crash course with the living sun its crew ripped out a part of for cheap fuel.
-On board the ship, the sun possesses and attacks the Pentallian crewmembers one by one for doing this.
+Separated from the TARDIS, the Doctor and Martha face a race against time as they and the crew of the SS Pentallian try to escape from the damaged spaceship before it falls into a nearby star.
+Meanwhile, a mysterious entity roams the ship.

 According to the BARB figures this episode was seen by 7.41 million viewers and was the third most popular non-soap-opera broadcast on British television in that week.